 About the CIO Institute

-channels to share lessons learned in solving important problems.
-The CIO Institute began in
+share lessons learned in solving important problems.
+The CIO Institute

 Beginning with the creation of the Government Technology Leadership Awards, the CIO Institute has designed and provided essential assistance to new programs and institutions to help them become continuing sources of information on solutions to challenges faced by CIOs.
 Its first target was data warehousing, but by 2000, cybersecurity had shown evidence of becoming an existential issue and most of its work in the past two decades has been focused on cybersecurity.
 The CIO Institute’s portfolio includes the Data Warehousing Institute, 1995, the Center for Internet Security, 2000, the Critical Security Controls, 2008, the U.S. Cyber Challenge, 2009, three landmark reports from the Center for Strategic and International Studies, the National Cyber Scholarship Foundation, 2020, What Works in Finding Elite Cybersecurity Talent, 2021, and several other initiatives.